Balo93/balo93.github.io/README.md

 ## Documentation

-To learn how to use, develop, and upgrade the project, please refer to the [Wiki][wiki].
+To learn how to use, develop, and upgrade the project, please refer to the [Wiki][wiki]..

 ## Contributing